nonomal/Fail2Ban-Report/README.md

 ---

+## 👀 Outlook
+- 📦 will have a deeper look into statistics with the next releases

+---

-## 🛣️ Roadmap
+## 🛣️ Roadmap or "Things I will have to do - but I do them later"

 > I gave up the usual Roadmap - to have more freedom with development - Things like Multiserver was never on the Roadmap but allways in my mind.

+- ⏳ Rework Blocklist Overlay
+- ⏳ Rework Stylesheet

 > As I am using Fail2Ban-Report I think it has a lot of potential to become something nice for not just myself.

 > Suggestions and Ideas still welcome at any time (see Discussions) - When you are using Fail2Ban-Report and you think "I would need to see .. " tell me, I am happy to see your Ideas!

-## 👀 Outlook
-- 📦 will have a deeper look into statistics with the next releases

 ---